constantlearner/ticket-service/README.md

 ===================================
-*  Walmart Coding Assignment
-*  Ticket BookingService Homework
+*  Ticket BookingService Homework *
 ===================================

 This ticket service allows user to create multiple holds and reservations for one customer.